Data Protection Policy

 The Data Protection Principles

-Lawful, Fair, And Transparent Data Processing
+Lawful, Fair, and Transparent Data Processing

-The GDPR seeks to ensure that personal data is processed lawfully, fairly, and transparently, without adversely affecting the rights of the data subject.
-The GDPR states that processing of personal data shall be lawful if at least one of the following applies:
+The UK GDPR seeks to ensure that personal data is processed lawfully, fairly, and transparently, without adversely affecting the rights of the data subject.
+The UK GDPR states that processing of personal data shall be lawful if at least one of the following applies:

 Specified, Explicit and Legitimate Purposes

-The Company collects and processes the personal data set out in Personal Data Held or Collected section of this Policy.
+The Company collects and processes the personal data set out in the "Personal Data Held or Collected" section of this Policy.
 This includes:

-The Company only collects, processes, and holds personal data for the specific purposes set out in Section Personal Data Collected, Held, And Processed of this Policy (or for other purposes expressly permitted by the GDPR).
+The Company only collects, processes, and holds personal data for the specific purposes set out in the "Personal Data Collected, Held, and Processed" section of this Policy (or for other purposes expressly permitted by the UK GDPR and DPA 2018).

 Data subjects are kept informed at all times of the purpose or purposes for which the Company uses their personal data.
-Please refer to Section Rectification of Personal Data for more information.

 Adequate, Relevant and Limited Data Processing

-The Company will only collect and process personal data for and to the extent necessary for the specific purpose or purposes of which data subjects have been informed (or will be informed) as under Section Specified, Explicit, And Legitimate Purposes, above, and as set out in Section Personal Data Collected, Held, And Processed.
+The Company will only collect and process personal data for and to the extent necessary for the specific purpose or purposes of which data subjects have been informed (or will be informed) as set out above and in the "Personal Data Collected, Held, and Processed" section.

 Accuracy of Data and Keeping Data Up-To-Date

 The Company shall ensure that all personal data collected, processed, and held by it is kept accurate and up-to-date.
-This includes, but is not limited to, the rectification of personal data at the request of a data subject, as set out in Section Rectification of Personal Data.
+This includes, but is not limited to, the rectification of personal data at the request of a data subject, as set out in the "Rectification of Personal Data" section.

 The accuracy of personal data shall be checked when it is collected and at regular intervals thereafter.
 If any personal data is found to be inaccurate or out-of-date, all reasonable steps will be taken without delay to amend or erase that data, as appropriate.